There is no substitute for victory.

-Through 2012 he has a 27-16 record in 43 career starts for the Lions and a career passer rating of 94.9 with 13 games of 300+ yards.
-Travis’ kudos include one CFL award, a Grey Cup MVP trophy and a pair of CFL West Division All-Star honours in 2011 and 2012 and an All-Canadian nod in 2011.
+Through 2013, he has a 34-20 record in 54 career starts for the Lions and a career passer rating of 95.0 with 15 games of 300+ passing yards.
+Travis’ kudos include one CFL Outstanding Player Award, a Grey Cup MVP trophy and a pair of CFL West Division All-Star honours in 2011 and 2012 and an All-Canadian nod in 2011.
 His career-best game came on Nov 6/10 vs Hamilton when completed 30-of-41 passes for 424 yards.
 He now ranks fourth all-time just behind Joe Kapp among Lions’ passers with 14,813 career yards.

 CFL All-Star: 2011

 Travis enjoyed a very successful four-year college career (’02-’05) at Montana State where he left with school records for career passing yards (10,724), career completions (889), passing yards in a season (3,485 in 2004) and passing yards in a game (516 in 2004).

 In addition to leading his team in rushing yards during his senior year with 611, he also became just the fifth quarterback in NCAA history to throw for 10,000 yards and run for 1,000 yards in a career.